diliaur/displaysheets/README.md

 ## To Do

-- [ ] Complete code refactor for checkbox filtering
+- [ ] Make checkboxes work together across category; e.g. don't completely reset the filtration when others are checked/unchecked.
 - [ ] Add column for deadlines (in original spreadsheet)
 - [ ] Find a more robust way to pull this off.
 	- _2018/09/05_ Need the simplicity of Google Sheets for non-technical users to edit the spreadsheet & don't want to build a whole other (ungeneralizable) mini-CMS just to plug back into wordpress.
 But also don't want to risk the whole project going offline if the API breaks.
 Maybe can use Tabletop to export the spreadsheet & cache that.